BillTheBest/kapacitor/client/API.md

 ```

 This allows you to still access the API to fix any unwanted configuration without applying that configuration during statup.

+>NOTE: It is probably easiest and safest to set this option as an environment variable `KAPACITOR_SKIP_CONFIG_OVERRIDES=true`, since it is meant to be temporary.
+That way you do not have to modify your on disk configuration file or accidentally leave it in place causing issues later on.

 ### Overview